yuvital/yuvital-life-sdk-android-kotlin-sample/README.md

-# YuviTal Life SDK - [Platform: iOS/Android] Integration Guide v1.0.0
+# YuviTal Life SDK - Android (Kotlin) Sample Integration Guide

-The YuviTal Life SDK allows you to easily integrate YuviTal Life functionality into your mobile application.
+This repository contains an **Android Kotlin sample application** that demonstrates how to integrate the YuviTal Life SDK into a native Android app.

 ---